Find Affordable College Courses

 The following schools top our list of the Most Popular Other Multi/Interdisciplinary Studies Bachelor's Degree Colleges.

 Our analysis found University of Minnesota - Twin Cities to be the most popular school for other multi/interdisciplinary studies students who want to pursue a bachelor’s degree in Minnesota.
-Located in the large city of Minneapolis, UMN Twin Cities is a public college with a very large student population.
+Located in the large city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.

 About 61% of the students majoring in other interdisciplinary studies at the school are women while 39% are male.